 Tuck into a slow cooker turkey hot shot this fall for the ultimate comfort food experience.

-I don’t ever really put my slow cooker away but I am ALL about it in the fall and winter.
+I don’t ever really put my slow cooker away but I am all about it in the fall and winter.
 Inevitably toward the end of September in Ohio we get another heat wave but even that doesn’t deter me.
-And I was craving a turkey dinner recently.
+And I was craving a turkey dinner recently so I decided to make myself a slow cooker turkey hot shot.
+Is that an Ohio term?
+Do you know what I am talking about when I say “hot shot”?
+My hot shot is a thick slice of garlic bread topped with homemade mashed potatoes, slow cooked turkey and gravy.

 So I went to the store to see if turkey was even available yet and found a nice package of two organic (and not frozen) turkey tenderloins.
 I was even able to find turkey broth!
 I layered a sliced onion, some fresh thyme and a quarter of lemon in the bottom of my slow cooker and topped it with the turkey tenderloins and turkey broth, then seasoned it with salt.
 So simple!